hboutemy/nexus-platform-reference/README.md

 # Nexus Platform with Docker Support, behind Nginx

-This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose.
+This is a template for deploying Nexus Repository Manager and Nexus IQ Server behind an NGINX proxy to offload SSL using Docker Compose.
 Additional itegrations are also in this reference but are be commented out to simplify the initial experience.

 I also add a few aliases to my /etc/hosts file to simulate DNS from outside of docker host but the apps are accessible over http wtihout them.
 If you're on Windows the file is here, c:\windows\system32\drivers\etc\hosts.